Bilma: Climate

 Bilma features a hot desert climate (Köppen climate classification BWh).
 The town lies deep in the heart of the Sahara Desert, more precisely in the Ténéré, a hyper-arid desert region lying over northeastern Niger and western Chad, and as such is extremely dry, averaging only 12.7 mm of measurable precipitation annually.
 Bilma is also hot during the "winter" months and extremely hot during the summer months and for prolonged periods of time.
 Average high temperatures in "winter" months surpass 27 C, and exceed 40 C from April to September inclusively, peaking at 44 C in June.
 The record high temperature is 48.2 C on June 23, 2010.

 Bilma had the country's lowest ever recorded temperature, −2.4 °C (27.7 °F), on 13 January 1995.

-The sunshine duration is extremely high year-round with some 4,000 h of bright sunshine annually.
+The sunshine duration is extremely high year-round with some 4,000 hours of bright sunshine annually.
 The region excels at hot, sunny and dry weather.

 History

 The poet Abu Ishaq Ibrahim al-Kanemi was born in Bilma in the 12th century.

-The isolation of Bilma made it the destination for disgraced officials under the authoritarian regime of Seyni Kountché, and a prison was built there by the government.
+During French Colonial rule, Bilma was the site of a major—if isolated—military post at Fort Dromard.
+After independence, the isolation of Bilma made it the destination for disgraced officials under the authoritarian regime of Seyni Kountché, and a prison was built there by the government.
 Political leaders were held there in the 1980s, such as Sanoussi Tambari Djakou, today president of the PNA-AL, a Nigerien political party.
-During French Colonial rule, Bilma was the site of a major—if isolated—military post at Fort Dromard.

-In 1989, UTA Flight 772 crashed into the desert near the town after a bomb exploded on board.
+In 1989, UTA Flight 772 crashed into the desert near the town after a bomb exploded on board, killing all 170 people aboard.